-- a) Confirm the student's identity ask their name. - b) Check on ISAMS for parental consent, with particular attention to any drug allergies or interactions reported by parents.
+- a) Confirm the student's identity ask their name. - b) Check on ISAMS for parental consent, with particular attention to any drug allergies or interactions reported by parents. - c) In the case of 'as required' medication, check when the student last had a dose of the drug.
+Accurate record keeping and communication should prevent over-frequent use of medication.

-- c) In the case of 'as required' medication, check when the student last had a dose of the drug.
-Accurate record keeping and communication should prevent over-frequent use of medication. - d) Medication can only be dispensed from Medication in its original packaging.
+- d) Medication can only be dispensed from Medication in its original packaging.
 If medication has been brought to the school from abroad there must be an English translation by the manufacturer on the packaging or in the manufacturers enclosed information leaflet. - e) Select the correct medicine container, and check the name of the drug, the dose and the expiry date.
-If the packaging or the medication is damaged, or if the label is not legible, it may be inappropriate to administer the drug and an alternative should be sourced.
-Students should be offered medicines in a suitable form: tablets, liquid. - f) Prepare the dose and administer.
+If the packaging or the medication is damaged, or if the label is not legible, it may be inappropriate to administer the drug, and an alternative should be sourced.
+Studentsshould be offered medicines in a suitable form: tablets, liquid. - f) Prepare the dose and administer.
 Students must be offered a glass of water to aid in swallowing.
 Ensure the whole dose is swallowed.
-Medicines should not be handled, and should be prepared using a 'clean' technique pushing the tablet from the blister pack into a medicine pot. - g) Record the administration of the medication in CPOMS and ISAMS immediately in the correct documentation. - h) In the case of prescribed medicines, note the administration of the medication on the student's personalised Prescription Record Sheet (APPENDIX 2). - i) Medicines taken from the container but not used should not be replaced but should be safely disposed of.
+Medicines should not be handled and should be prepared using a 'clean' technique pushing the tablet from the blister pack into a medicine pot.
+The medication must be ingested in front of the member of staff. - g) Record the administration of the medication on ISAMS immediately in the correct documentation. - h) In the case of prescribed medicines, note the administration of the medication on the student's personalised Prescription Record Sheet (APPENDIX 2).
+A note may be added to CPOMS if appropriate (to alert other members of staff to illness/symptoms) - i) Medicines taken from the container but not used should not be replaced.